-Having chosen the Frostic School of Art for your creative studies, we want to get a sense of who you are as a creative individual.
-The following guidelines for organizing your portfolio and statement of intent should help you with the process.
+Having chosen the Frostic School of Art for your creative studies, we want to get a sense of who you are as an artist.
+The following instructions and guidelines for your statement of intent, portfolio, and recommendation form should help you with the application process.

-A letter of notification is sent to each applicant approximately four weeks after the application deadline informing you of the following action:
+A letter of notification is sent to each applicant approximately 4 weeks after the application deadline detailing one of the 3 following actions: